 CIS 123 : Object-Oriented Concepts

 This course is an introduction to the use of object-oriented concepts for software development.
 It prepares students for the CIS 157 Object-Oriented Java Programming course.
 The course concentrates on objects and discusses very little Java syntax.
 It discusses the object-oriented paradigm in detail with particular emphasis on classes, objects, and the use of objects in user applications and applets.
 The course introduces encapsulation, inheritance, arrays of objects, and polymorphism.
 Students learn how to design classes and display the interaction of objects in visual form using the Unified Modeling Language.
 The course introduces several concepts from procedural programming such as primitive data types, assignment, conditionals, and repetitive loops.
-Three class hours per week.
+Three lecture hours per week.
 Instructional Support Fee applies.
 Competency met: Critical Analysis (1.0), Technical Literacy (8.0) 3 credits Fall